agraef/purr-data/README.md

 It is a bad idea to break this Code of Conduct *even if* no one complains about your behavior.

+### Project Governance

+* the three maintainers listed at the top of this document are the ones in charge of this project
+* unanimous decisions are preferred
+* 2 out of 3 can break a disagreement
+* there will only ever be three maintainers of this project at any given time.
+  If you'd like to temporarily step in as one of the three, send an inquiry to the list and we cany discuss it

 ### Contributor Guide

 Contributing is easy: